 To thwart mail theft, make a habit of collecting your mail daily.
 Keep an eye out for expected mail that doesn’t arrive on time, and consider putting your mail on hold while you're away to prevent it from piling up.

-Shred sensitive documents
+Shred sensitive documents the right way

 Protect yourself from identity theft by shredding documents that contain personal information before disposing of them.
 Identity thieves can potentially retrieve discarded documents from the trash, making shredding essential.
 Ensure to shred sales receipts, ATM receipts, paid credit card statements, and IRS correspondence.